Social Media Producer

-Susan has an MA from the University of Pennsylvania’s Annenberg School of Communication, and a BA from New College of Florida.
+Susan’s MA is from the University of Pennsylvania’s Annenberg School of Communication, and her undergraduate degree is from New College of Florida.
 She also studied at the School of the Art Institute of Chicago.
-Her awards include 13 regional Emmys, four CINE Golden Eagles, two NETA Awards, a Worldfest Houston Gold Special Jury Award, and a Pennsylvania State Council on the Arts Fellowship.
+She has won multiple awards including four CINE Golden Eagles and 15 Mid-Atlantic and New York Emmys.